 which we explained in Section 3.6.
-However, if you look closely, there is no code for parsing the target given optionally after the keyword.
-This is an "advanced" feature which we will inherit for "free" from the infrastructure on which we shall build the package.
-The target stands for a locale and allows us to specify and then define the transitive closure and the accessible part of this locale as follows:
+There is no code included for parsing the keyword and what is called a target.
+The latter can be given optionally after the keyword.
+The target is an "advanced" feature which we will inherit for "free" from the infrastructure on which we shall build the package.
+The target stands for a locale and allows us to specify locale rel = fixes R :: "'a \Rightarrow 'a \Rightarrow bool"

+and then define the transitive closure and the accessible part of this locale as follows: